 In this section, we study the bulk local operator algebra for the holomorphic twisted $3d$ $\mathcal{N} = 2$ theory.
 We study both perturbative and non perturbative algebra.
 This includes the consideration of monopole operators, which cannot be expressed as polynomial functions of the fields.
 After appropriately identifying the operators and their quantum numbers, we study the character of the algebra, which reproduces the $3d$ superconformal index of the corresponding SUSY theory.

 At the perturbative level, the local operator algebra $\mathrm{Obs}^{\mathrm{per}}$ is easy to describe.
 Perturbative local operators are polynomial functions in the fields $(\mathbf{\Phi},\mathbf{\Psi}),(\mathbf{B},\mathbf{A})$, subject to the BRST differential \ref{diff_BRST}.
-As we have mentioned, locally, cohomology of $(\mathcal{A}^{\sbullet,k},\hat{d})$ consists of those functions $\mathrm{Hol}(D)$ that are independent in $t$ and holomorphic in $z$.
-Therefore, by only taking the bottom component of the superfields and restricting to fields that are holomorphic in $z$ we find a smaller but quasi-isomorphic algebra.
-This algebra consist of functions in the fields $\{\phi(z),\psi(z),b(z),c(z)\}$.
+As we have mentioned, locally, the cohomology of $(\mathcal{A}^{\sbullet,k},\hat{d})$ consists of those functions $\mathrm{Hol}(D)$ that are independent in $t$ and holomorphic in $z$.
+Therefore, by only taking the bottom component of the superfields and restricting to fields that are holomorphic in $z$, we find a smaller but quasi-isomorphic complex.
+This space consists of functions in the fields $\{\phi(z),\psi(z),b(z),c(z)\}$.
 The differential can be schematically written as

 We can also explain this result in a geometric manner.
 We consider a cylinder $C_{\epsilon} = [-\epsilon,\epsilon] \times D_{\epsilon} $ where $D_{\epsilon}$ is a disk of radius $\epsilon$ in $\C$.
 The perturbative local operators are functions on the (derived) space of solution to the equation of motion on $C_{\epsilon}$ as $\epsilon \to 0$.